MrCocoNuat/fehPI/README.md

 derivative work.

 note: If any legal information above is incorrect, please contact me.
-I am not much of a lawyer, I just write code.
+I am not much of a lawyer, I write code.